 Little would he have known, however, just how much adventure was actually in store for him.

 By the Fall of 2011, Nelson completed his ROTC training and transferred from PCC to UC Riverside, where he decided that rather than just finishing his degree work, he’d leave a mark at the university.

 He started with the Global Public Health Brigades club, which is otherwise known as “the world’s largest student-led global health and sustainable development organization.”

 Almost instantly, the ROTC skills which Nelson gained at Loyola came in handy, quickly making an impression on the team; he was reliable, efficient, and ready to go wherever the team needed him.
 It was a succinct match.
 The following summer in 2012, when the Brigades needed some volunteers for their public health mission in Honduras, Nelson was in.

-The mission to Honduras lasted a week, and was designed to work specifically with rural communities at their homes in the countryside of the nation, within a town called El Canton.
 While there, the team helped the locals with infrastructure, clean water surfaces, eco-stoves, latrines, and proper sanitation training.

 Nelson loved the experience, and though he knew very little Spanish, he actually noted the language differences weren’t as intimidating as the bond between the families there; in particular, “the brothers there were really close,” he tells me, and this made him a bit less than confident about finding a place with them.